Fr8org/Fr8Core/Docs/ForDevelopers/SDK/.NET/Reference/IActivityFactory.md

 # IActivityFactory

-Interface that represents the factory that is generating activity instances for the certain activity template.
+Factory that is generating activity instances for the certain activity template.

 **Namespace**: Fr8.TerminalBase.Interfaces
 **Assembly**: Fr8TerminalBase.NET